drewletcher/text-data-parser/README.md

 # text-data-parser 1.0.x

-Parse and stream data from Text documents using Node.js.
+Parse and stream row data from text files using Node.js.

 This readme explains how to use text-data-parser in your code or as a stand-alone program.